rore/janrain-backplane-2/README20.md

 * Request parameters: `block` (optional, default 0), `callback` (optional), `since` (optional)

+[ An Authenticated Access Token MUST be presented in the header only, for example: `Authorization: Bearer vF9dft4qmT` while an Anonymous Access Token may be presented as the URL parameter `access_token`. ]

 * Response body: JSON with the fields `nextUrl` (continuation URL) and `messages` (array of backplane messages)

   Example: